Callum-A/cosmwasm-zero-to-hero/07 - Instantiate Test/README.md

 So we expect this `res` variable to have two attributes, one of which is simply `("action", "instantiate")` and the other we expect to be `("admin", "ADDR1")` as we provided `None` for the admin in our instantiate message.

-If only there was a way we could `assert` that this was `equal` to what we expect.
+If only there was a way we could `assert` that this was `equal` to what we expected.

 Can you see where I am getting at?

-If not that's fine, enter `assert_eq!`. `assert_eq!` is a macro used in testing to assert two values are the same.
+If not that's fine, enter `assert_eq`, `assert_eq!` is a macro used in testing to assert two values are the same.
 It will panic otherwise and fail the test.

 Now let's show you how to use it.
 A `Response` object has a member variable which is a vector of attributes (`Vec<Attribute>`).
-In our case this can be accessed by using `res.attributes`.
+In our case, this can be accessed by using `res.attributes`.
 Now we want to assert that this is equal to another vector of attributes.

-Alright enough text let's just show you how.
+Alright, enough text let's just show you how.

 ```rust
 #[cfg(test)]